The Grape Escape

 The game consisted of playing pieces constructed of various colored Grape Goop (Play-Doh) that were fashioned after grape-like action figures.
-Game play consisted of maneuvering clay playing pieces through several plastic obstacles on a board that were aimed to physically disfigure or decapitate the playing piece; destroying the Grape Goop figure often resulted in losing the game, but sometimes resulted in the affected player re-mold their Grape Goop figure using one of the included grape mold templates and returning to the start space.
-The obstacles included: crank/rubber band operated scissors, a steam roller, a large saw blade, and a grape stomping boot activated by lever and rubber band.
+Game play consisted of maneuvering clay playing pieces through several plastic obstacles on a board that were aimed to physically disfigure or decapitate the playing piece; destroying the Grape Goop figure often resulted in losing the game, but sometimes resulted in the affected player re-molding their Grape Goop figure using one of the included grape mold templates and returning to the start space.
+The obstacles included crank/rubber-band-operated scissors, a steam roller, a large saw blade, and a grape stomping boot activated by lever and rubber band.
 (In Smashed Potatoes, the grape stomping boot was replaced with a french fryer.)

 Game play

 Each player rolls the die in turn.
 (In Smashed Potatoes, the die was replaced with a spinner.)
 They then move their grape the number of spaces indicated on a factory conveyor belt style board.
 The hazard stations are counted as a place as well.
 The Grape Leap roll allows the player to jump ahead one space of the grape in the lead.
 If a player rolls Turn Crank they can operate the apparatus and take out any grape on one of the four stations (in which case, the affected player must re-mold his or her grape piece and start over).
 Should a player land on the same place as an opponent's grape, that grape is pushed to the next hazard station.
 The first grape to reach the finish wins.